-No official Government records were kept until the mid 1960s, so it is difficult to say when intensive poultry production began.
-However, industry sources estimate that three million broilers were produced in 1951, compared with an estimated 460.3 million in 2007.
-Most commercial meat chicken farms are intensive, highly mechanised operations that occupy relatively small areas compared with other forms of farming.
-Commercial broilers are run on litter floors (e.g. rice hulls, wood shavings) in large poultry sheds.
+There were no official government records until the mid 1960s, so the exact time when intensive poultry production began is not known.
+However, industry sources estimate that three million meat chickens were produced in 1951.
+Most commercial meat chicken farms are intensive, highly mechanised operations that occupy relatively small area compared with other forms of farming.
+Commercial broilers are raised on litter floors (e.g. rice hulls, wood shavings) in large poultry sheds.
 Australian broilers are not kept in cages, regardless of the production system used.
 The main production systems are generally referred to as conventional, free range and organic.

 Meat chicken industry facts and figures can be found at Australian Chicken Meat Federation (ACMF).

 Rapid expansion of the poultry industry took place in response to demand during the 1950s.
-Most production during this time was in the hands of ‘backyard’ producers and larger family operations, who were often involved in the production of chickens as an offshoot of their egg-producing activities as well as being producers and/or distributors of other livestock and produce.
-The birthplace of the commercial industry was the outer Sydney metropolitan area, although other centres of commercial production quickly sprang up around other major population centres.
+Most production during this time was in the hands of ‘backyard’ producers and larger family operations.
+The larger operations were often involved in the production of chickens as an offshoot of their egg-producing activities as well as being producers and/or distributors of other livestock and produce.
+The birthplace of the commercial industry was the outer Sydney metropolitan area, although other centres of commercial production quickly appeared near other major population centres.

 In the decade 1950/51 to 1960/61, the size of the industry increased almost seven fold.
 In the early 1950s the first real efforts were made to develop an Australian meat chicken breed, resulting in the release of Australia’s first scientifically bred meat chicken strain in 1959.
 With the introduction of continuous chain processing systems, the processing of chickens became faster and more efficient and the resultant economies saw a rapid fall in price of chicken to the consumer.